KratosMultiphysics/Examples/eFlows4HPC/rSVD_MPI_test/README.md

-### This is a "How to?" example for using a MPI Randomized Singular Value Decomposition (rSVD).
+### This is a "How-to" example for testing the MPI Randomized Singular Value Decomposition (rSVD).
 To test the rSVD, it is needed to compile the [RomApplication](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/RomApplication) of Kratos.
 This tool can be tested through two options:
 * Using Kratos Multiphysics.
-  * Build and write the snapshots matrix with Kratos Multiphysics capabilities ([FluidDynamicsApplication (https://github.com/KratosMultiphysics/Kratos/tree/master/applications/FluidDynamicsApplication)).
+  * Build and write the snapshots matrix with Kratos Multiphysics capabilities ([FluidDynamicsApplication](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/FluidDynamicsApplication)).
   * Read the snapshots matrix.
   * Perform the rSVD.
 * As a blackbox.